 Which Courts deal with children proceedings and which should you apply to?

 This article is the third instalment of a series on Private Family Law, which aims to break down some of the misconceptions we often see in our work.
 The first two articles asked the questions, ‘what are private law proceedings?’ and ‘how do Courts make their decisions?’.
-This one looks at which Courts deal with children proceedings and which Courts to apply to.
+This article will look at which Courts deal with children proceedings and which Court you should apply to.

 Courts that deal with children proceedings

-The intent was to allow for cases to be transferred more easily between the varying levels of the judiciary, for example from Magistrates to County Court for more complex questions and then if necessary the transfer back to the Magistrates and for transfer between geographical court centres.
+The intent was to enable cases to be transferred more easily between the varying levels of the judiciary, for example from Magistrates to judges for more complex questions and for cases to be transferred between geographical court centres.

 Which court should an application be issued in?